The key elements of Commonwealth water legislation in Australia are:

 - The Act gives the Bureau of Meteorology water information functions that are in addition to its existing functions under the Meteorology Act 1955.

-The Parliamentary Secretary to the Minister for the Environment has announced the establishment of a review of the Commonwealth Water Act 2007.
+On 19 December 2014, the Parliamentary Secretary to the Minister for the Environment tabled the report of the review of the Water Act 2007.

-Public submissions are invited from interested stakeholders.
-Further information is available from: Review of the Water Act 2007.
+The Report and further information about the review is available from: Independent Review of the Water Act 2007.

 Water Amendment Act 2008